c-0w0/FYP-Gmail-Statistics-Management/README.md

-This project offers interactible elements that shows Gmail statistics over a selected period of time, in which all of them are hyperlink embedded, allowing quick access to the respective email you've just interacted in this application.
+This project offers intractable elements that shows Gmail statistics over a selected period of time, in which all of them are hyperlink embedded, allowing quick access to the respective email you've just interacted in this application.

 # Screenshots